STRESS & OVERWHELM

 If you were in my office right now, you’d probably tell me that the biggest problem in your life is how tired, overwhelmed, and stressed you are.
 You’ve never thought your problems have much to do with anxiety because you don’t think of yourself as an anxious person – just tired.
 Maybe a little irritable.

 You’d probably (literally) check the boxes on my intake questionnaire for trouble sleeping, trouble concentrating, and say you have a hard time making decisions in life – big or small.

 Guess what – that tiredness you feel?
 The overwhelm and stress?
 It’s probably because you’re working hard, carrying a ton of responsibility, and have big dreams for your life that you’re throwing a TON of effort into achieving – and you’re doing this in your personal AND professional life.

 Here’s the thing though – keeping it together isn’t the same as being okay.

-Your kick-ass qualities that help keep your shit-to-damn-gether are often what people praise and admire you for.
-The hard work, organization, dedication, and responsibility you live with are your greatest assets…and your biggest pains in the ass liabilities.
+The kick-ass qualities that help keep your shit-to-damn-gether are often what people praise and admire you for.
+The hard work, organization, dedication, and responsibility you live with are your greatest assets…and your biggest pain in the ass liabilities.
 These qualities often wear you down by:

 - endlessly consuming the ideas in self-help books and apps that seem like the fast track to feeling better